 Customer experience -- a top priority in the modern enterprise -- drives customer preferences in the marketplace.
 Successful CX management requires persistent and perpetual improvement, which can be frustrating due to a number of CX challenges.

 CX is all about communication: hearing what the customer is saying and responding to it, then posing follow-up questions that move the relationship forward.
-Most CX challenges fall squarely into the domain of communication -- at both the customer and enterprise levels.
+Strong communication leads to improved customer satisfaction and customer loyalty, but there are often challenges in that communication at both the customer and enterprise levels.

 1. Insufficient response from customers

 Improving the customer experience requires copious amounts of data from the consumer.
 This becomes a problem when there's not enough customer data to work with or when the data doesn't represent enough of the customer base to offer meaningful insights.
 This can cause CX efforts to miss the mark and leave problems unchecked.

 Placing customer response mechanisms in every channel in which customer interaction is happening -- webpages, email, text, social media -- is an effective response to this challenge.
 Moreover, this multichannel response effort requires constant monitoring to ensure well-balanced response rates and consistent, quality feedback.